We have moved!

 Follow the steps outlined below for each environment for the migration to run on each of them.

 - Navigate to

 - Delete the

-- In order to run the migration, restart the environment from the Cloud portal
+- To run the migration, restart the environment from the Cloud portal.

-- From the Umbraco Backoffice transfer, queue and transfer the forms to the environment
+- From the Umbraco Backoffice, Queue and transfer the Forms to the environment.

 Did you create your project before June 2018?

 Then your Umbraco Forms data might still be handled as metadata.